 These tools and metrics are designed to help AI actors develop and use trustworthy AI systems and applications that respect human rights and are fair, transparent, explainable, robust, secure and safe.

-Mission KI: Quality Standard
+MISSION KI: Quality Standard for Low-Risk AI

-1. What is the foundation of the Mission KI Quality Standard based on?
+1. What is the foundation of the MISSION KI Quality Standard based on?

 1.1 — Values: In this framework, six core values have been identified to guide responsible AI development and deployment: